API reference / @evolu/common / Evolu/Protocol

 Both Messages and Ranges are optional, allowing each side to send, sync, or only subscribe data as needed.

 When the initiator sends data, the WriteKey is required in Messages as a secure token proving the initiator can write changes.
 The non-initiator responds without a WriteKey, since the initiator’s request already signals it wants data.
-If the non-initiator detects an issue (e.g., an invalid WriteKey causing a ProtocolWriteKeyError, or a write failure causing a ProtocolWriteError), it sends an error code via the Error field in the header back to the initiator.
+If the non-initiator detects an issue, it sends an error code via the Error field in the header back to the initiator.
 In relay-to-relay or P2P sync, both sides may require the WriteKey depending on who is the initiator.

 Message Size Limit